This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Accessing the Promotions Console | Projects and Approvals

-• Promotions via the project approval workflow For creating promotion groups and promotions, see the video below or the step-by-step instructions:
+• Promotions via the project approval workflow.
+For creating promotion groups and promotions, see the video below or the step-by-step instructions:

 • List